AlexArcPy/intern-wiki/Running-Intern.md

 ## As a stand-alone Node.js client

 This execution method is useful when you are in the process of writing unit tests that do not require a browser and you want to quickly check to make sure that they are actually working.
 It is invoked by running `intern-client`.
-The command-line arguments for `client.js` are identical to the URL arguments for running a stand-alone browser client.
+The command-line arguments for `intern-client` are identical to the URL arguments for running a stand-alone browser client.
 A typical execution that runs all tests and outputs results to the console would look like this:

 ```bash
 intern-client config=tests/intern